Skip to main content

 region_name="please set me up!" # set your AWS region, for example "eu-central-1" for Frankfurt

-If you have your credentials stored in ~/.aws/credentials, just remove the [destination.filesystem.credentials] and [destination.athena.credentials] section above and dlt will fall back to your default profile in local credentials.
+If you have your credentials stored in ~/.aws/credentials, just remove the [destination.filesystem.credentials] and [destination.athena.credentials] sections above and dlt will fall back to your default profile in local credentials.
 If you want to switch the profile, pass the profile name as follows (here: dlt-ci-user):

 [destination.filesystem.credentials]